bbauska/JS-svg/README.md

 one another.
 With CSS keyframes, we need to explicitly state when a keyframe should trigger by using percentage values or the from and to directives.
-With the Web Animations API, the offset of animations is *inferred* if not explicitly stated.
-If we have three keyframes, they will be automatically spaced out at 0, 0.5, and 1, respectively (the equivalent of 0%, 50%, and 100% in CSS).
+With the Web Animations API, the offset of animations is
+<i>inferred</i> if not explicitly stated.
+If we have three keyframes, they
+will be automatically spaced out at 0, 0.5, and 1, respectively (the equivalent of 0%, 50%, and 100% in CSS).
 But we can define custom offsets if needs be.
 In the following example, the second keyframe will